jlangr/ccode2/continuous-design.md

 }
 ```

-We also spotted opportunities to emphasize cohesive elements, by introducing a new abstraction&mdash;the notion of an object that captures the underlying data elements of a random card.
+We also spotted opportunities to cohere seemingly disparate elements, by introducing a new abstraction&mdash;the notion of an object that captures the underlying data elements of a random card.
 Yet there's still something amiss with our function&mdash;the excessive number of parameters returned and passed about not only muddles the function, but also decreases its concision.

 Let's make a final cleanup pass.